tgrigat/my_dotfiles/README.md

 ## My dot files

-This is a repo that stores all important config files in `~/.config` on both my laptop and my PC.
+This is a repo that stores all important config file mappings in `destination.yaml` on all of my computers

 ## how to use confsync

 In the repo:

 ```
-ln -s $(pwd)/confsync ~/.local/bin/confsync
+python3 propogate_dotfiles.py
 ```

+## ZSH

+Use a `~/.local.zsh` file to store zsh commands that will not be synced.